Mount Bohemia Cross-Country Trails

-Swedetown offers something for everyone: the gentle 5k Green Trail; the 8k Bearchase Trail is gentle with a long uphill return; the 5k Backcountry Trail is less frequently groomed for classic only; the 2.5k Blue Trail with short, more steep hills and the challenging 8k Red trail with lots of fast turns and exciting descents.
+Swedetown offers something for everyone: the gentle 5k Green Trail; the 8k Bearchase Trail is gentle with a long uphill return; the 5k Backcountry Trail is less frequently groomed for classic only; the 2.5k Blue Trail with short, steeper hills and the challenging 8k Red trail with lots of fast turns and exciting descents.
 The 30k of trails are groomed daily for skating and classic skiing.
+New this year are snowbike trails.
 Daily or season pass required.
 Operated and maintained by Calumet Township and the Copper Island Cross Country Ski Club.
-Chalet with snack bar open daily.
+Chalet with a snack bar open daily.
 5k of loops lighted until 9 pm for night skiing.
 10k snowshoe trail.
 Groomed sledding hill.
-Ski rental, lodging, dining, shops and services available nearby.
+Ski rental, lodging, dining, shops, and services available nearby.
 Open year round.
 To reach the trailhead, take the Swedetown Road off US-41 in Calumet to the Swedetown chalet/parking lot.
 View full listing.

 Keweenaw Snowshoe Trails

 The Michigan Tech Cross Country Ski Trail System off MacInnes Drive in Houghton, has a 24km ungroomed recreation trail open to snowshoers.
 The Copper Harbor Pathway has 15km+ trails open to showshoeing.
 The Swedetown Recreation Area in Calumet has 10km.